behob/tia/docs/launch-readiness.md

 - Grid, List, and Standard each show nine posts on page one and six on page two.
 Titles, order, weekly publication dates, article links, page numbers, and canonical URLs match the content collection and intended Grid canonical routes.
 - Legacy `blog-single`, `blog-details`, and `index-2` pages contain the expected HTML refresh destination and canonical URL.
 They return HTTP 200 with a browser redirect, rather than an HTTP 301; this remains a potential SEO improvement.

 The machine-readable live check is in the ignored local file `.astro/cloudflare-live-verification.json`.
-No new production version was published during these checks, and no real email or newsletter submission was sent.
-Turnstile hostname configuration and actual delivery remain unverified while activation is pending.
+On 22 September, managed Turnstile was confirmed restricted to `tiadecors.com`, the live form public key matched, and both production endpoints reached the Turnstile rejection using safe missing-token probes.
+No provider request, real email or subscription occurred.
+Deployment `97dc96fa-0831-435a-9a2d-f895b258f6fd` routes 100% to version `33895136-6337-4ff2-bcb6-3edc6d37cba3`.
+Actual delivery and subscription/unsubscribe behavior remain unverified.

 ```bash
 npm run verify